Tyler, the Creator: 2012–2014: Wolf and Loiter Squad TV show

 Odd Future's television show Loiter Squad premiered on Adult Swim on March 25, 2012.
 The show ran for three seasons and featured guest appearances from celebrities, including Johnny Knoxville, Lil Wayne and Seth Rogen.
-In 2015, Okonma stated that the show "is no more".
+In 2015, Tyler stated that the show "is no more".
 On February 14, 2013, Odd Future uploaded a video to their YouTube account, which includes L-Boy skydiving and stating that Wolf would be released on April 2, 2013.
-The same day, Okonma would reveal the three album covers via his Instagram account.
+The same day, Tyler would reveal the three album covers via his Instagram account.

-In promotion of Wolf, Okonma performed several guest verses for other artists, notably "Trouble on My Mind" by GOOD Music artist Pusha T, "Martians vs. Goblins" by The Game (also featuring Lil Wayne), "I'ma Hata" by DJ Drama (also featuring Waka Flocka Flame and D-Bo), the title track from fellow Odd Future member Domo Genesis' collaboration album with The Alchemist, No Idols, and "Blossom & Burn" by Trash Talk (also featuring Hodgy Beats).
-Okonma also co-produced the song "666" from MellowHype's third album Numbers, which featured Mike G.

-Through March and April 2013, Okonma toured North America and Europe.
+In promotion of Wolf, Tyler performed several guest verses for other artists, notably "Trouble on My Mind" by GOOD Music artist Pusha T, "Martians vs. Goblins" by The Game (also featuring Lil Wayne), "I'ma Hata" by DJ Drama (also featuring Waka Flocka Flame and D-Bo), the title track from fellow Odd Future member Domo Genesis' collaboration album with The Alchemist, No Idols, and "Blossom & Burn" by Trash Talk (also featuring Hodgy Beats).
+Tyler also co-produced the song "666" from MellowHype's third album Numbers, which featured Mike G. Through March and April 2013, Tyler toured North America and Europe.
 The first single from the album was released on February 14, 2013, titled "Domo23" along with the music video which features cameos from Domo Genesis, Earl Sweatshirt, Jasper Dolphin and Taco Bennett.
-On February 26, 2013, Okonma performed the songs "Domo23" and "Treehome95" on Late Night with Jimmy Fallon.
+On February 26, 2013, Tyler performed the songs "Domo23" and "Treehome95" on Late Night with Jimmy Fallon.

 Wolf was released on April 2, 2013, by Odd Future Records and RED Distribution under Sony Music Entertainment.
 It featured guest appearances by Frank Ocean, Mike G, Domo Genesis, Earl Sweatshirt, Left Brain, Hodgy Beats, Pharrell, Casey Veggies and Erykah Badu.
-The album was produced solely by Okonma, except for the final track "Lone".
+The album was produced solely by Tyler, except for the final track "Lone".
 Along with the lead single "Domo23", music videos were filmed for "Bimmer", "IFHY" and "Jamba".
 Upon release, the album was met with generally positive reviews and debuted at number three on the Billboard 200, selling 90,000 copies in its first week.

-On January 31, 2014, Okonma was reported to be recording with Mac DeMarco.
+On January 31, 2014, Tyler was reported to be working with Mac DeMarco.